AztlanEngineering/swatch-documentation/docs/colors.setters.md

 ### How setters are used in Swatch?

-In Swatch we set values for variables using CSS4 so they can be used in every element that we see fit for that color but how is that different from writing our own CSS then?
+In Swatch we set values for variables using CSS so they can be used in every element that we see fit for that color but how is that different from writing our own CSS then?

 You can write the Setters/Variables in your parent class and after that all you need to do is to call them via [getters](./colors.getters) in every child element you need them.